Littleoni9/aws-static-site/README.md

 - Add styling with CSS
 - Add CloudFront for HTTPS and faster delivery
-- Link to a custom domain
+- Link to a custom domain (e.g. www.essieportfolio.com)